Advantage Adoptions-OCOC is a child placement agency.

 The Director of Family Services will work with you, your case manager, and DFPS staff through the matching process.
 Your home study will be submitted to appropriate DFPS agency staff for consideration of a child or children.

 When your family is selected, you will be given more information on the child’s history.
 After you decide to move forward, a series of visits will be arranged between you and the child.
 This will give you time to meet and get to know one another before the child is placed in your home.
 When planned visits between you and the child are ready to proceed, arrangements are made for the actual move of the child into your home.

 “The world may not change if you adopt a child, but for that child their world will change.”

 You are NOT alone!

-Based on data from the Census 2000 Supplementary Survey, nationwide there are 5.6 million Grandchildren living with their grandparents.
-Forty-two percent, or 2.35 Million grandparents are the primary caregivers for their grandchildren.
-In Tarrant Count, there are over 18,000 children in kinship care.
+Based on data from the Kids Count Data Book published by the Annie E. Casey Foundation, nationwide there are 2.5 million children living with their relatives.
+For many of these children, grandparents are the primary caregivers for their grandchildren.
+In Texas, there were over 300,000 children in kinship care in 2022.